EngagingLearningLab/arduino_compile_server/README.md

 ## About

 This project was forked from spaceneedle's [Chromeduino](https://github.com/spaceneedle/Chromeduino) project.
 This aims to act as the compilation server the University of Florida STEM + C research team will use to facilitate arduino development for 5th - 6th grade students.
+Some notes on getting it running can be found [here](https://docs.google.com/document/d/13f7hb5UgCkwAou8Az4E6lW59aWp_nS1hyylQRfvLfwo/edit).

 ## Buy them a Coffee
 [Spaceneedle](https://github.com/spaceneedle) has done great work with this project and has allowed the community to utilize it at will.
 We really appreciate this so please help out and buy them a coffee if you can.